dnth/dnth.github.io/content/blog/talk_tfdl_deploying_dl_without_tears/index.md

 More than 85% of machine learning models fail to make it into production.
 {{% /blockquote %}}

-I unveiled that the deep gap is that not enough attention is placed on deploying deep learning models in real world applications.
+I unveiled that the deep gap is that not enough attention is placed on productionizing/deploying DL models in real world applications.

 {{< figure_resizing src="meme.jpg" >}}